 Since 2008, inside Data Science & Artificial Intelligence Labs of THALES, a Crowd Simulation engine, called SE-Star (Navarro, 2015), has been designed.
 It is a life simulator managing: internal variables, motivations & emotions, stimuli, personality and behaviors.
 SE-Star uses a Biomimetic control architecture based on navigation (Hippocampus), action selection (Basal ganglia) and planning (Frontal cortex).
 Use-cases are: design of critical infrastructures and business processes, supervision (video & crowd) operators’ training, data generation for deep neural networks training (video & dataset generation), decision support, what-if scenario exploration and collaborative systems testbed.
 SE-Star can provide information from high level (density, alarms and situation reports) to low level (individual’s information, devices’ status).
 It can simulate between 5000 and 10000 peoples on one computer in real time and can work in distributed mode pushing limits (tested with 80000 peoples on 10 IntelTM NUC computers).
 SE-Star has been used in the EU projects (Opti-Alert, SECURE-Ed, iCore) and in THALES projects covering airports (Pisa), train stations (Gare du Nord) or crowded places (Mecca).
 Easily extendable, it has been connected to real systems (crowd monitoring, airport supervision) using standard interfaces and protocols (SOAP, REST, RTSP).

 In the Driver+ project, the C# test bed adapter has been selected and extended to support SE-Star network messages.
-Those network messages allow to control the simulation, share Entities and Objects information and control them.
+Those network messages allow controlling the simulation, sharing Entities and Objects information and controlling them.

 Control the simulation: From the test bed time service, it’s possible to pause, play and change speed of the SE-Star simulation.